TolstoyDotCom/drupal_use_ajax_example/README.md

 The link will no longer work and the user will be left wondering what went wrong.
 The exception will, however, be noted in the log.

+I think this is what https://www.drupal.org/project/drupal/issues/2494041 is referring to.